- Essential Information

 Policies can be very complexed for young people to understand.
 In order to help the students at The Langley Academy stay safe and make decisions that keep themselves and others safe we have created a student friendly safeguarding policy.
 Please take time to read this with your child at home.

 Living close to The River Thames increases the need for our students and families to be aware of the risks a river can present.
-This is particularly prevalent in the summer months to avoid injury and fatalities.
+This is particularly prevalent in both the summer and winter months, when there can be extremes of temperatures, to avoid injury and fatalities.
 The below video produced by the Thames Valley Learning Partnership will support with gaining a greater understanding of water safety.
+In addition The leaflet from the Royal Berkshire Fire and Rescue Service outlines ‘Ice Safety’ for the summer months.

 We understand that some students may face barriers to disclosing information to staff.
 Whilst we would prefer that students speak to any member of staff in the school they feel comfortable with, we also provide an on-line anonymous reporting tool WHISPER.